-The District of Vanderhoof has identified steep slopes as part of the Hazard Development Permit Areas the OCP and Schedule 4 Map.
-The OCP further defines steep slopes as a risk to land slide or erosion if over 20% (Engineering, 2020).
+- ➤ The District of Vanderhoof has identified steep slopes as part of the Hazard Development Permit Areas the OCP and Schedule 4 Map.
+The OCP further defines steep slopes as a risk to land slide or erosion if over 20% (Engineering, 2020). - Landslide concern on riverbanks.